snapframework/snap-website/snaplets/heist/templates/faq.md

      management platform which is used by a number of popular [websites](http://www.janrain.com/customers).

-  -  [Silk](http://www.silkapp.com/) uses Snap for some of their back end services.

   -  [Soostone](http://www.soostone.com/) uses Snap for their entire web stack across multiple products with applications ranging from front-end UIs to high volume data/analytics APIs.

-  -  [zerobuzz](https://zerobuzz.net/) uses Snap for their website and other products.

   -  [housetab.org](http://housetab.org) - a webapp for sharing expenses.